dotnsf/nodejsAmazonShop/README.md

         * crawler will repeat to search item information with this price step.
 If price_step == 1000, then crawler will find items with price 0-999(yen), next 1000-1999, 2000-2999, ..., and 99000-99999(if max_price == 100000).

     - If you set larger price_step(ex.
 5000), then crawler would finish faster.
-But it would miss some items in same price level.
+But it would miss more items in same price level.

 - Run following command: